TomacGG/Jenkins/README.md

 # Jenkins
-This is a repository for the exercise Jenkins!!
+This is a repository for the exercise Jenkins!